OwnYourData/dc-babelfish/tutorial/2_Services/README.md

 }
 ```

 With the registration process you receive the OAuth2 client credentials (`client-id` and `client-secret`) for the admin user of your organization.
-You can use the following code on the command line to generate an OAuth2 Bearer Token:
+Copy this credential information when accessing any information on the Gateway API or you can use the following code on the command line to generate an OAuth2 Bearer Token:

 ```bash=
 export KEY="-insert client-id from your user-"